-Overall, just be hyper alert and actively minimise opportunities for thefts etc. almost 4 years agoAnswered by Coventry via WorldNomads.com
+Overall, just be hyper alert and actively minimise opportunities for thefts etc. over 4 years agoAnswered by Coventry via WorldNomads.com

 I spent 3 months in Peru in 2012 (with three ayahuasca ceremonies), and another month last year in 2015.
 I'm a 27 year old solo female traveller.

 Peru as a country I had very little problems travelling.
 I took the local buses, stayed at local houses/hotels where no english was spoken and flagged down taxis on the street.

 I was pickpocketed once on a bus by two women who took some cash out of my backpack when I wasnt looking.
 For the amount of buses I took I think this was a rare case.